 Visitor Vocabulary List

-This is a list of the most commonly used words your prospects uses.
-Specifically the word they use to describe their problems and desires.
+This is a list of the most commonly used words your prospects use.
+Specifically, the words they use to describe their problems and desires.
+For example:

 - Hot in summer